 - Pegasus needles Bandit Keith about dropping him into the ocean in the anime, saying he hoped he had a nice swim.

-- Yami Bakura, who's an NPC, gets several funny moments in his event by giving Kaiba advice for dueling, insulting Ryou's dueling skills and calling him a thief, telling Keith to beat Pegasus up, and fanboying over Weevil throwing Yugi's Exodia cards in the ocean.Yami Bakura: Hahahaha...
+- Yami Bakura gets several funny moments in his event by giving Kaiba advice for dueling, insulting Ryou's dueling skills and calling him a thief, telling Keith to beat Pegasus up, and fanboying over Weevil throwing Yugi's Exodia cards in the ocean.Yami Bakura: Hahahaha...
 I know you.
 Aren't you the one who threw Yugi's Exodia into the ocean?

 Weevil: Wha...
 You got a problem with me!